Bollegala/bollegala.github.io/pages/publications.md

 <li>Masahiro Kaneko and Danushka Bollegala:
 <strong>Dictionary-based Debiasing of Pre-trained Word Embeddings</strong>,
-16th Conference of the European Chapter of the Association for Computational Linguistics (EACL), April, 2021.
+Proc. of the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL), April, 2021.
 <a href="https://arxiv.org/abs/2101.09525"><img src="../images/PDF.png" width="30" height ="10"></a>
  <a href = "javascript:unhide('kaneko-eacl2-2021');" class="bibtex"><img src="../images/bib.png"  width="30" height ="10"></a>
 <div id = "kaneko-eacl2-2021" class="hidden">